AT&T, other cell service providers having outages, customers report

 As of 8 a.m.
 ET on Thursday, Downdetector had more than 60,000 reports of service issues from AT&T customers.
 Most of the complaints were focused on problems with their mobile phones or wireless service.

-Outages were highest in Atlanta, Charlotte, Chicago, Dallas, Houston, Indianapolis, Louisville, Miami and San Antonio, according to Downdetector.
+Outages were highest in Houston, Atlanta, Miami, Chicago, San Antonio, Charlotte, Dallas, Indianapolis and Louisville, according to Downdetector.

 Verizon